FlowFuse/device-agent/snap/README.md

 ## Configuration

 1. The agent's configuration is provided in a `device.yml` file.
-The Snap package ensures that a writable directory exists in `$SNAP_USER_DATA/flowforge-device`
+The Snap package ensures that a writable directory exists in `$SNAP_USER_DATA/flowforge-device` or rather `~/snap/flowforge-device-agent/current/flowforge-device`
 2. Copy the `device.yml` file provided by the FlowForge platform to the writable directory at `$SNAP_USER_DATA/flowforge-device/device.yml` or modify the template.

 ## Usage